-You can automatically log in to other apps on your Android device, using the Dashlane accessibility service.
-This means that you can create strong passwords for all your apps and never worry about having to type them yourself!
-Simply open an app on your Android device and Dashlane will be there when you need it.
+You can automatically log in to apps and browsers with Dashlane on your Android device.
+You can create strong passwords for all your apps but never have to type them yourself.
+Simply open an app on your Android device and Dashlane will do the rest.

 - Troubleshooting steps if Dashlane does not log in to apps

 - If your Samsung device started talking after enabling the Dashlane accessibility service

 Android 8.0 introduced the autofill API, a built-in service specifically designed for autofill.
 This is in addition to the accessibility service, which is the only way to perform the autofill in other Android apps on Android 7.0 and below.

 To enable autofill on apps on devices running 8.0 and above, please follow these steps:

 Open your Dashlane app, go to the Settings, then General, and under the "Auto-login" section, tap on Auto-login for apps.